 There are approximately 500,000 tractor trailer accidents in the United States every year.
 That works out to be about one accident every 17 minutes.
 Tractor trailer accidents also account for almost 11% of all vehicle related deaths.
-Bradley Law Group has represented people injured by tractor trailers and other large trucks for twenty (2) years.
+Bradley Law Group has represented people injured by tractor trailers and other large trucks for twenty (20) years.
 We have the experience, the knowledge and the financial resources to get our clients the results that they deserve.
 Do NOT speak with the insurance company before you speak with one of our lawyers.
-Tractor Trailer cases are very complex and one wrong move can ruin your case!
+Tractor Trailer accident cases are very complex and one wrong move can ruin your case!

 Special Steps in Tractor Trailer Cases:

 The trucking industry is heavily regulated by the federal government.
 In complying with federal legislation, trucking companies are required to keep “driver files” with information concerning each driver’s history.
 Trucking companies also generate internal “incident reports” whenever one of their trucks is involved in a loss.
 Both of these are incredibly useful when trying to prove liability and damages in a case like yours.
 Truck drivers are also required to keep mileage log books detailing the time that they have driven and the time that they have rested.
 We gather these log books to see if the truck driver violated the law by driving for too long without resting.
 Trucking companies will frequently send their investigators to the scene of the accident to gather evidence.
 Depending on the trucking company, some will have an investigator on scene before the wreck has been removed from the road!
 Bradley Law Group has access to trained investigators and accident reconstruction experts.
 If the trucking company wants to argue that the accident wasn’t their fault, they will have to deal with our experts.

 - Failure to properly secure load